 The architect Cathcart was behind the prestigious Highlands Township established a few miles east of town in the 1930s.
 Cathcart's own house, Chinanga, stands at the most prominent corner in the place.

 Far and away the grandest building in the neighborhood is this, now the Public Services Training Center.
 It was built in 1929 for Ernest Howard, the local manager of Imperial Tobacco.
-He was an American from Virginia, and he obviously recreated an antebellum American mansion.
+He was an American from Virginia, and he recreated a version of an antebellum mansion.
 He called it Limbe Lodge.
-He died soon after its completion, and from 1938 the building became a maternity home.
-In 1959, renamed Downing House, it became the official residence of the prime minister.
+He died soon after its completion, and in 1938 the building became a maternity home.
+In 1959, renamed Downing House, it became the official residence of Southern Rhodesia's prime minister.
 Later still, during the short-lived Federation of Rhodesia and Nyasaland, it became the Governor's Lodge.

 Many of the houses in Highlands are much simpler, almost like pioneer homes in the bush.